Kumar-Jy/Windows-in-NABU-Without-PC/guide/DriverUpdate.md

 ## Driver Update
+- Boot to Windows and remove encryption (if storage is encrypted)

+- reboot back to Android (do not switch off / force reboot)

 - Download Wininstaller.zip

-- Reboot to modded TWRP Recovery.
+- Boot to modded TWRP Recovery.

 - Flash **```Nabu-WinInstaller.zip```** and wait till all process complete and tab automatically reboot.
 (It takes longer time to remove older drivers and update new)
 #